 DIS is a non-profit study abroad foundation established in Denmark in 1959 with locations in Copenhagen and Stockholm.

-American undergraduate students in the study areas of Music Performances, Composition and Sound Engineering/Music Production can apply to The Royal Danish Academy of Music.
+Through our partnership, RDAM offers DIS Students the opportunity to study music with us.
+Undergraduate students from American universities in the study areas of Music Performance, Composition and Tonmeister/Sound Engineer can apply to The Royal Danish Academy of Music.

 The course format will be coordinated individually between DIS and the Academy and therefore the courses may vary.
 Students may participate in concerts, performances and other extracurricular activities while enrolled at RDAM.